mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-16-Delegation-of-Control-and-Tiered-Administrative-Boundaries/README.md

     │
     └── Computers
         └── MRTG-CLIENT-01
-            └── Local Remote Desktop Users:
+            └── Local Remote Desktop Users
                 └── MRTG\adm.hd-reset01
 ```

 ---

-## Security and IAM Relevance
+## IAM and Security Relevance

-Delegation of Control is a core Identity and Access Management concept in Active Directory environments.
+Delegation of Control is a core IAM concept in Active Directory environments.

 Instead of granting broad administrative rights, permissions should be scoped by: